-10. a system for identification of tissues throughout any phase of processing in the tissue bank must clearly distinguish released from non-released (quarantined) and discarded products,
+j) a system for identification of tissues throughout any phase of processing in the tissue bank must clearly distinguish released from non-released (quarantined) and discarded products.

-(2) Procedures for discarding tissue must prevent the contamination of other donations and products, the processing environment or personnel.
+2. Procedures for discarding tissue must prevent the contamination of other donations and products, the processing environment or personnel.
 These procedures must comply with special national regulations on waste disposal.

-Article 44
+Article 40.
+Conditions to be met by a tissue bank when performing tissue release procedures

-(1) The tissue bank must meet the following conditions for the procedures of tissue release:
+1. The tissue bank must meet the following conditions for the procedures of tissue release:

-1. there must be a standard operating procedure that details the circumstances, responsibilities and procedures for the release of tissues and cells for distribution,
+a) there must be a standard operating procedure that details the circumstances, responsibilities and procedures for the release of tissues and cells for distribution;

-2. records must demonstrate that released tissues comply with all prescribed specifications, in particular that all current declaration forms, relevant medical records, processing records and test results have been verified according to a written procedure by a person authorised for this task by the responsible person.
+b) records must demonstrate that released tissues comply with all prescribed specifications, in particular that all current declaration forms, relevant medical records, processing records and test results have been verified according to a written procedure by a person authorised for this task by the responsible person.

-(2) Where appropriate, a documented risk assessment approved by the responsible person of the tissue bank must be undertaken to determine the fate of all stored tissues following the introduction of any new donor selection or testing criterion or any significantly modified processing step that enhances safety or quality.
+2. Where appropriate, a documented risk assessment approved by the responsible person of the tissue bank must be undertaken to determine the fate of all stored tissues following the introduction of any new donor selection or testing criterion or any significantly modified processing step that enhances safety or quality.

-Article 45
+Article 41.
+Conditions to be met by a tissue bank when performing tissue distribution procedures

 The tissue bank must meet the following conditions for the procedures of tissue distribution:

-1. there must be standard operating procedure(s) that detail the distribution procedures,
+a) there must be standard operating procedure(s) that detail the distribution procedures;

-2. procedures must be established for managing submitted applications for tissue donation.
-Rules for the tissue allocation to certain patients or healthcare institutions must be documented and available to these parties at their request,
+b) procedures must be established for managing submitted applications for tissue donation.
+Rules for the tissue allocation to certain patients or healthcare institutions must be documented and available to these parties at their request;

-3. critical transport conditions, such as temperature and time limit, must be defined to maintain the required tissue properties,
+c) critical transport conditions, such as temperature and time limit, must be defined to maintain the required tissue properties;

-4. containers/packages must be secure and ensure that the tissues are maintained in the specified conditions.
-All containers and packages must be validated as fit for their purpose,
+d) containers/packages must be secure and ensure that the tissues are maintained in the specified conditions.
+All containers and packages must be validated as fit for their purpose;

-5. where distribution is carried out by a contracted third party, a documented agreement must be in place to ensure that the required conditions are maintained,
+e) where distribution is carried out by a contracted third party, a documented agreement must be in place to ensure that the required conditions are maintained;

-6. there must be personnel authorised to assess the need for recall and to initiate and coordinate the necessary actions,
+f) there must be personnel authorised to assess the need for recall and to initiate and coordinate the necessary actions;

-7. an effective recall procedure must be in place, including a description of the responsibilities and actions to be taken.
-This must include notification to the competent authority,
+g) an effective recall procedure must be in place, including a description of the responsibilities and actions to be taken.
+This must include notification to the competent authority;

-8. actions must be taken within pre-defined periods of time and must include tracing all relevant tissues and, where applicable, must include “trace-back”.
-The purpose of the investigation is to identify any donor who might have contributed to causing the reaction in the recipient and to separate all available tissues from that donor, as well as to notify consignee establishments and recipients of tissues procured from the same donor in the event that they might have been put at risk.
+h) actions must be taken within pre-defined periods of time and must include tracing all relevant tissues and, where applicable, must include “trace-back”.
+The purpose of the investigation is to identify any donor who might have contributed to causing the reaction in the recipient and to separate all available tissues from that donor, as well as to notify consignee establishments and recipients of tissues procured from the same donor in the event that they might have been put at risk;

-9. a documented system must be in place for the handling of returned products including criteria for their acceptance into the tissue bank, if applicable.
+i) a documented system must be in place for the handling of returned products including criteria for their acceptance into the tissue bank, if applicable.

-Article 46
+Article 42.
+Requirements for primary tissue container

-(1) The primary tissue container must provide the following information:
+1. The primary tissue container must provide the following information:

-type of tissue, identification number of the tissue, and lot or batch number where applicable,
+type of tissue, identification number of the tissue, and lot or batch number where applicable;

-identification of the tissue bank,
+identification of the tissue bank;

-expiry date of the tissue,
+expiry date of the tissue;

-in the case of autologous donation, this has to be specified: “FOR AUTOLOGOUS USE ONLY”, and the recipient has to be identified,
+in the case of autologous donation, this has to be specified: “FOR AUTOLOGOUS USE ONLY”, and the recipient has to be identified;

 in the case of directed donations, the label must identify the intended recipient;